COVID-19 Policies at CPR Seattle

 We strongly encourage those over 60, and those with underlying medical conditions to not attend training at this time.

-We are requiring all students to use hand sanitizer upon arrival, then don a pair of gloves for the duration of the class.
+We are requiring all students to use hand sanitizer or wash hands upon arrival.

 Each student is provided with their own sterile manikin, CPR mask and valve, and AED trainer for the duration of the class (which has always been our policy!).